fivestarHoshi/gulp_starter_v0.0/README.md

-# gulp_tasks
+# gulp minimum task

 ## A simple, easy to understand gulp task for biginners.
 This is made by me from scratch in order to demonstrate how to handle a gulp task.
 This allows you to ONLY live reload HTML files that you are editing.
-I think this is good as a starting point.
+As a starting point, this task is simple and easy enough.
 Once you get accustomed with gulp manners, you can develop this more usable.

 ## Requirement
 - [node.js](https://nodejs.org/en/)

 ## Installation
 Launch the terminal app and type the command lines below.
-"MyApp" can be change depending on your preference.
+"MyApp" can be replaced depending on your preference.
 ```
 git clone https://github.com/fivestarHoshi/gulp_tasks.git MyApp
 cd MyApp